hbctraining/Intro-to-ChIPseq-flipped/lessons/03_QC_FASTQC.md

 	<img src="../img/03_fastqc_duplication_level.png" width="600">
 </p>

-#### Per base GC content
-[NEEDS WORK] The enzymatic cut by Tn5 will introduce bias due to binding preference, which is associated with GC content and so we might observe some anomalies with GC ditribution plot.

 #### Over-represented sequences

 **[Over-represented sequences](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/9%20Overrepresented%20Sequences.html)** could come from actual biological significance, or biases introduced during the sequencing.
 With ChIP-seq, you expect to see over-represented sequences in the immunoprecipitation sample, because that's exactly what you're doing - enriching for particular sequences based on binding affinity.
 However, lack of over-represented sequences in FastQC report doesn’t mean you have a bad experiment.
 If you observe over-represented sequences in the input sample, that usually suggests some bias in the protocol to specific regions.
 Here, there is no over-represented sequences in our `wt_sample2_chip` sample.